rain-1/rain-1.github.io/shell-2.md

-# What UNIX shell should have been
+# What UNIX shell could have been

 The shell (bash or whatever) is an excellent tool that saves people a huge amount of work.
 Being able to easily script complex jobs together is one of the best things.
 It does have some weaknesses though that I feel could be improved though.